alexderoeck/alexderoeck/README.md

 <h3>Skills</h3> <!--SKILLS---------------------------------------------------------------------------------->
 <hr>
-Speaking + Communication: From being a part-time magician (<a href="https://linktr.ee/alexderoeckmagician">more info</a>), I have and will continue to develop communication skills to entertain people, keeping them engaged in conversations and relaying clear instructions.
+Speaking + Communication: From being a part-time magician, I have and will continue to develop communication skills to entertain people, keeping them engaged in conversations and relaying clear instructions.
 <br><br>

 Team Working: From mulitple group projects I have worked on.